Fr0sT-Brutal/awesome-pascal/README.md

 ## Scripting ##
 *Using script engine in your applications*

-* [Pascal Script](https://github.com/remobjects/pascalscript).
-Free scripting engine that allows you to use most of the Object Pascal language within your Delphi or Free Pascal projects at runtime.
+* [Pascal Script](https://github.com/remobjects/pascalscript). `[Delphi]` `[FPC]` Free scripting engine that allows you to use most of the Object Pascal language within your Delphi or Free Pascal projects at runtime.
 Written completely in Delphi, it is composed of a set of units that can be compiled into your executable, eliminating the need to distribute any external files.
 Pascal Script started out as a need for a good working script, when there were none available at the time.

 * [DWScript](https://bitbucket.org/egrange/dwscript).
 Object-oriented scripting engine for Delphi based on the Delphi language, with extensions borrowed from other Pascal languages (FreePascal, Prism, etc.).
 It introduces a few Pascal language extensions of its own as well.